GsTYPO3/gswarranty/README.md

 GS Warranty TYPO3 extension
 ===========================

-GS Warranty is for internal use only!
+GS Warranty adapts the TYPO3 backend logos and warranty data and registers a new toolbar item.
+Feel free to use this extension as base for your own work.